-Self-determination is an option for payment of medically necessary services you might request if you are receiving behavioral health services in Michigan.
+Self-determination is an option for payment of medically necessary services you might request if you are receiving mental health services in Michigan.
 It is a process that would help you to design and exercise control over your own life by directing a fixed amount of dollars that will be spent on your authorized supports and services, often referred to as an "individual budget."
 You would also be supported in your management of providers, if you choose such control.
-If you would like more information about self-determination, please speak with your support staff or your local customer service office as listed on pages 31 and 32.
+If you would like more information about self-determination, please speak with your support staff or your local Customer Service office as listed on pages 30 and 31.